MWMjr/DesignPatterns/README.md

 #### Composite
 *Purpose*
-To treat individual and aggregate object the same.
+To treat individual and aggregate objects the same.

 #### Decorator
 #### Facade